Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Numerical Experiments

 To construct test-instances for \ref{prob01}, we randomly generate normally-distributed elements for the $n\times m$ dimensional matrices $A$ with rank $m$, with mean $0$ and standard deviation $1$.
 Because the variables are all binary, here we only use the rank-2 update given by direction $d:= \mathbf{e}_{i_1}-\mathbf{e}_{i_2}$ and step size $k=1$ in our local searches.
 We also initialize them using only the methods `Bin$(x^0)$' and `Bin$(\hat{x}^0)$' to compute the initial lower bound for the B\&B.

+Considering Remark \ref{rem:reducetoMESP}, we can reduce any instance of \ref{prob01} to an instance of MESP, and then apply any upper bounding method for MESP.
+Specifically, the instance of MESP has $C:=I_n-UU^\top$, with the goal of choosing an order $n-s$ principle submatrix maximizing the determinant.
+An important upper bound for MESP was given by \cite{Kurt_linx}.
+For $x\in[0,1]^n$ and $\gamma>0$, the \emph{(scaled) linx bound} for this instance of MESP is

+Another important upper bound for MESP is the factorization bound (see \cite{ChenFampaLee_Fact}), but this is precisely $\zgamma$\,.

-In Fig. \ref{fig:compare_bounds}, we depict plots comparing the natural bound to the $\Gamma$-bound.
-In all plots, we show in the vertical axis the gap given by difference between the upper bounds $\znatural$ and $\zgamma$, and the best lower bound computed by the local-search procedures.
-We illustrate in Fig. \ref{fig:compare_bounds}(a), a pattern we have observed in the experiments with our test-instances.
+In Fig. \ref{fig:compare_bounds}, we depict plots comparing the three bounds for \ref{prob01}, namely the natural bound, the $\Gamma$-bound, and the linx bound (for the associated MESP instance).
+For the linx bound, we compute the scaling parameter $\gamma$ as suggest in \cite{Kurt_linx}.
+In all plots, we show in the vertical axis the gap given by the difference between the upper bounds $\znatural$\,, $\zgamma$ and $\zlinx$\,, on the root subproblem of the B\&B enumeration tree, and the best lower bound computed by the local-search procedures.
+We illustrate in Fig. \ref{fig:compare_bounds}(a), a pattern that we have observed in the experiments with our test instances.
 When $n\!\lesssim\!
 2m$, the $\Gamma$-bound is the best, when $n\!\gtrsim\!
 2m$, the natural bound is the best, and when $n\!\approx\!
 2m$, the bounds are very similar.
 To better show this pattern, we set $s$ to the smallest possible value ($s\! = \! m$) in all instances in Fig. \ref{fig:compare_bounds}(a), so we may vary $n(>\!s)$ in a larger interval.
-Note that the two plots cross when $n\approx 2m$.
-In Figs. \ref{fig:compare_bounds}(b,c), we can see the same behavior of the bounds for other values of $s$, the natural bound is always the best for $100=:m\!<\! n/2$, and always the worst for $200=:m\!>\! n/2$.
+Note that the three plots cross when $n\approx 2m$.
+In Figs. \ref{fig:compare_bounds}(b,c), we can see the same behavior of the bounds for other values of $s$, the natural bound is always the best for $100=:m\!<\! n/2$, and the $\Gamma$-bound is always the best for $200=:m\!>\! n/2$.